1 Talk to Your Veterinarian

 Is your dog healthy enough to travel?
 Are they up to date on all their necessary vaccines?
 Is their microchip still in place and scannable?
 Check in with your veterinarian before finalizing your travel plans, and if your dog is due for a checkup, schedule it before you leave.

-These will come in handy if your dog needs medical care while you’re traveling, and if you’re planning to enter another country on your trip, you may need them to cross the border with your pup.
+Health certificates and records of your pet's rabies vaccination and other shots will come in handy if your dog needs medical care while you’re traveling.
+Plus, if you’re planning to enter another country on your trip, you may need them to cross the border with your pup.

 In new surroundings, it’s easy for dogs to get lost.
 We know you’ll take every precaution to keep your pup by your side, but just in case, make sure that their ID tags have your current contact information on them, and that the info is up to date with your microchip company, too.